CsakiTheOne/CsakiTheOne/README.md

 ### Hi there 👋

+I'm a student at Pannon University in Hungary.

+My goal is to help as many people as I can in a fun way.
+With code.

 <!--
 **CsakiTheOne/CsakiTheOne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.